 On the other hand, tax avoidance or reduction means you find ways to not pay more than what you should, as the law permits of tax.
 Thus, companies in the United States can reduce their tax liability by moving some of their business operations to places with low tax rates.
 Or, they may partner with an offshore outsourcing provider to help lower their overhead expenses, and save money.
 They can use that money for expansion or pay off their accounts payable.
 But, they’re still going to pay their taxes to the U.S. government.
 There’s no evading that.

 11. Outsourcing is illegal and offshore companies are not legitimate businesses.

 One of the biggest misconceptions about offshore outsourcing is that it’s illegal because businesses are doing it to avoid paying taxes or to exploit workers in developing countries.
 Outsourcing is not about tax evasion or exploitation.
 There are legal measures in place in the country of origin and in the country of destination that protects the rights of both companies and their employees on both sides of the Pacific.

-Some people mistakenly assume outsourcing companies are illegal to own or even be associated with because they're located in another country.
+Some people mistakenly assume outsourcing companies are illegal to own or even be associated with because they’re located in another country.
 Setting up your own outsourcing company in another country or transacting business with an outsourcing company is perfectly legal.
-It's okay as long as you follow the laws of that country regarding foreign ownership and the labor code.
+It’s okay as long as you follow the laws of that country regarding foreign ownership and the labor code.
 Not sure whether an outsourcing company in the Philippines was illegitimate or not?
-Check out the website of Securities and Exchange Commission (SEC) or the Business Name Registry of DTI.
+Check out the website of the Securities and Exchange Commission (SEC) or the Business Name Registry of DTI.